 Now, repeat the process for the long side, making it 5.375" long.
 All the lines of the rectangle should now be black, and you should see "Fully Defined" in the status bar at the bottom of the screen.
-We're all done with the sketch, so click on Exit Sketch in the upper left corner of the Sketch tab.
-Important: Remember to Exit Sketch at the end of each feature you add!

-Now, we're going to push the sketch into the 3rd dimension!
-The rest of the lab will be adding features, one at a time, to the chassis.
-Switch to the Features tab, and select Extruded Boss/Base with Sketch1 selected.
+- 6. We're all done with the sketch, so click on Exit Sketch in the upper left corner of the Sketch tab.
+Important: Remember to Exit Sketch at the end of each feature you add! - 7.
+Now, we're going to push the sketch of the rectangular base into the 3rd dimension!
+Switch from the Sketch tab to the Features tab and select Extruded Boss/Base.